Real and True: Background and composition

 The song is performed in the key of B major with a tempo of 70 beats per minute in common time.

 Critical reception

 "Real and True" received generally favorable reviews from music critics, who complimented its overall production and lyrical content, but felt that the vocals were over-processed.
 Erika Ramirez from Billboard felt that "Cyrus steals the spotlight with her vocal prowess" during her verse of the track, while Alex Young of Consequence of Sound commended the recording as a "feel good love song highlighted by an impressive hook", adding that Future delivered a "delicate mix of rap and sensual croons".
 Writing for Exclaim!, Josiah Hughes enjoyed the "general feeling of love and goodness" present throughout the song.
-Carl Williott from Idolator complimented Mike Will Made It's production contributions, and called the track "pretty".
+Carl Williott from Idolator complimented Mike Will Made its production contributions, and called the track "pretty".
 Carolyn Menyes of MusicTimes commented that the track "gets its point across and is tender" despite "under-utilizing" Cyrus' vocals.